Billmate/prestashop/README.md

 * Fix - Updated how auto activate card & bankpayments are processed to contain the correct order id.

 ### 1.35 (2015-01-28)
-Total of 61 issues closed and 80 commits the biggest release yet.
+Total of 61 issues closed and 80 commits, the biggest release yet.

 * Fix - Made the styling better overall through the plugin.
 * Fix - Improved compatibility with Prestashop 1.4.